Canadian Dividend Investors

 Common Advice: Rebalance Your Portfolio Holdings Each Year

-Financial institutions recommend that you periodically rebalance your portfolio, so that if you hold a position in a company whose share price is growing much faster than the share prices of your other holdings, you should sell some portion of the faster growing company and use the proceeds to buy more of your slower growing companies in an attempt to have the market value of each of your holdings grow at about the same rate.
-In Warren Buffett's opinion, rebalancing your holdings in this way defies common sense.
-It is like trading Michael Jordan to another team because he is scoring more baskets than the other players on your team.
+Financial institutions recommend that you periodically rebalance your portfolio, so that if you hold a position in a company whose market price is growing much faster than the market prices of your other holdings, you should sell some portion of the faster growing company and use the proceeds to buy more of your slower growing companies, in an attempt to have the market value of each of your holdings grow at about the same rate.

 1. Banerjee, P., 2025.
 Is your adviser buying investments that suit their wallet better than your retirement?
 Three questions to ask.
 The Globe and Mail, Toronto, ON, March 23, 2025.
 (Preet Banerjee is a behavioural financial researcher.)